-7. Plaintiff LEAGUE OF WOMEN VOTERS OF ARKANSAS ("LWVAR") is a nonpartisan, nonprofit, membership organization, and is an affiliate of the League of Women Voters of the United States.
+8. Plaintiff LEAGUE OF WOMEN VOTERS OF ARKANSAS ("LWVAR") is a nonpartisan, nonprofit, membership organization, and is an affiliate of the League of Women Voters of the United States.
 LWVAR encourages informed and active participation in government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 LWVAR is dedicated to promoting civic engagement and protecting democracy through advocacy, voter education, and voter assistance.

 LWVAR has approximately 280 members located in counties across the State of Arkansas.
 As part of its mission, LWVAR advocates for expansion of voting opportunities, including through absentee voting.
 LWVAR expends significant resources in furtherance of its mission, including by organizing voter registration drives, holding candidate forums and publishing an online voter guide called Vote411.
-LWVAR has seen a substantial increase in the number of its members and other individuals that intend to vote absentee in the upcoming November 2020 elections in Arkansas because they are unable or unwilling to vote in person due to the COVID-19 pandemic.
 Under Ark.
 Code Ann. § 7-5-416(b)(1)(F)(ii), these absentee voters face the risk that they will be deprived of the fundamental right to vote if their signatures are missing or allegedly do not match, or if their dates of birth or addresses are missing or do not match, with no notice or opportunity to cure the alleged deficiency.

-8. As a result of the risks of disenfranchisement due to alleged discrepancies between the absentee ballot voter statement and absentee ballot application, LWVAR must divert more resources toward warning voters of these risks.
-For example, LWVAR members are engaging in proactive voter education and assistance efforts for the November general election to help advise Arkansas voters with respect to how to complete their absentee ballot voter statement and verification correctly so their ballots will be counted.
+9. As a result of the risks of disenfranchisement due to alleged discrepancies between the absentee ballot voter statement and absentee ballot application, LWVAR must divert more resources toward warning voters of these risks.
+For example, LWVAR members engaged in proactive voter education and assistance efforts for the November general election and will do the same in future elections to help advise Arkansas voters with respect to how to complete their absentee ballot voter statement and verification correctly so their ballots will be counted.
 As part of these efforts, LWVAR provides information directly to those who wish to vote absentee, including by directing voters to applications to vote by absentee ballot, providing guidance on completing absentee ballot applications, and educating voters on the requirements to reduce the risk that their absentee ballot will not be counted.
 LWVAR must also divert resources toward following up with voters to help ensure their ballot will be counted, such as placing calls to county elections offices or expending more resources toward facilitating in-person voting to compensate for the risk of absentee ballots not being counted.
-LWVAR is also receiving and responding to numerous calls or messages from voters seeking assistance with respect to complying with the nuances of the absentee voting process, including relating directly to concerns about signature deficiencies.
-For example, in the wake of news articles reporting pressure on elections officials in Arkansas to reject absentee ballot applications due to signature match deficiencies, LWVAR has been receiving an increased number of calls asking questions about the details of the absentee voting process and about what requirements they must comply with in order to ensure that their ballot is counted.
-Finally, LWVAR members have worked with local election officials in the past to answer questions, troubleshoot, and occasionally advise them regarding how to implement

-Arkansas's statutes with respect to rejecting absentee ballots due to missing or mismatched signatures, dates of birth, or voter addresses.
+In the lead-up to the November 2020 general election, LWVAR received and responded to numerous calls or messages from voters seeking assistance with respect to complying with the nuances of the absentee voting process, including relating directly to concerns about signature deficiencies.
+LWVAR expects similar inquiries in future elections.
+Finally, LWVAR members have worked with local election officials in the past to answer questions, troubleshoot, and occasionally advise them regarding how to implement Arkansas's statutes with respect to rejecting absentee ballots due to missing or mismatched signatures, dates of birth, or voter addresses.
 LWVAR must divert these resources away from its regular advocacy, voter registration, and other election-related activities.